Circulon vs. Calphalon: What is the difference?

-This one is a toss-up, and honestly largely dependent on your budget. both cookware sets and pieces come in a variety of price ranges.
-They have set their products up do suit the average homeowner all the way up to some higher-end brands.
+This one is a toss-up and honestly largely dependent on your budget.
+Both cookware sets and pieces come in a variety of price ranges.
+They have set their products up to suit the average homeowner all the way up to some higher-end brands.

 Verdict: Winner – Calphalon